Open Access at Chicago

 Open access is a model of publishing and distributing scholarship online with no barriers to access for readers.
 With OA, the expense of publishing is generally not offset by sales or subscriptions, and other means to cover the initial and ongoing costs are necessary.
 To address this need, models to fund OA publishing have been developed to share the publication costs between a publisher and others, such as institutions, academic libraries, funders, and authors.
 With viable models for sustainably funding publications, OA can be one approach to publishing journal articles and books.

 The Press is involved with several OA initiatives.
-We are an active participant in TOME, the initiative to publish open-access books.
+We are an active participant in TOME, the initiative to publish open-access monographs.
 Our experiments in open access include the textbook Building the American Republic.
 We support green open access across our portfolio of more than 90 journals.
-To learn about journals and open access, read more here https://www.journals.uchicago.edu/open.
+To learn about Journals and open access, read more here https://www.journals.uchicago.edu/open.